-At this year’s World Health Summit, which is one of the world’s leading strategic forums for global health, GYA member and immediate past Co-Chair Tolu Oni (United Kingdom) spoke during the opening ceremony, and several other GYA members were on hand to organize and participate in sessions throughout the three-day event.
+At this year’s World Health Summit, which is one of the world’s leading strategic forums for global health, GYA member and immediate past Co-Chair Tolu Oni (United Kingdom) spoke during the opening ceremony, and several other GYA members -from the GYA working group on Global Health in partcular- were on hand to organize and participate in sessions throughout the three-day event.

 Each year the World Health Summit (WHS) takes place in Berlin, Germany.
 This year 300 speakers and 2,500 participants from 100 countries, including 20 ministers from around the world and the Director-General of the World Health Organization (WHO), took part.